VincentVu17/cs122b-spring20-project1-jdbc-example/README.md

 To import project into Intellij and run within Intellij:

-4. Open Intellij -> Open -> Choose the project you just clone (The root path mush contain the pom.xml!) -> Finish
+4. Open Intellij -> Open -> Choose the project you just clone (The root path mush contain the pom.xml!) -> The Intellij wll load automatically
+5. If the system asks you to import MAVEN modules using the tooltip, just click on import modules
-6. To run JDBC1.java, JDBC2.java, click Run on the right corner
+6. To run JDBC1.java, JDBC2.java, click Run on the right corner, then you will successfully see the results

 Altenatively, to run the Java program within command line: